binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 > Some of the above content was used from [https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)
 > Licensed under [CC by 3.0](https://en.wikipedia.org/wiki/Wikipedia:Text_of_Creative_Commons_Attribution-ShareAlike_3.0_Unported_License)

 There is no normative guidance in the specification as to which primitives have better qualities than others.
-For example the symmetric block cipher AES-GCM is good, but all of the other symmetric block ciphers listed are not [authenticated encryption modes](https://en.wikipedia.org/wiki/Authenticated_encryption).
-Whereby, they don't provide assurance that the data has not been modified.
-With a specification that is lacking normative advice to browser vendors, it is likely that the Web Crypto API will fail to serve the purpose that it was created for, or at best, provide the right primitives, but provide the dangerous ones also, and by looking at where chrome and firefox is heading, that looks to be the case.
+For example, the symmetric block cipher AES-GCM is good, but all of the other symmetric block ciphers listed are not [authenticated encryption modes](https://en.wikipedia.org/wiki/Authenticated_encryption).
+They don't provide assurance that the data has not been modified.
+With a specification that is lacking normative advice to browser vendors, it is likely that the Web Crypto API will fail to serve the purpose that it was created for, or at best, provide the right primitives, but also provide the dangerous ones too.
+Looking at where Chrome and Firefox are heading, that looks to be the case.

 The following table shows the Web Crypto API supported algorithms for Chromium (as of version 46) and Mozilla (as of July 2016).

 ![](images/WebCryptoAPIBrowserSupport.png)

-At least both are offering AES-GCM, but now you have to make the decision, and too much choice can bring confusion.
-The only way for us web developers to know which choices to make, is to spend the time researching what to use where and by asking your self the questions, why?
+Both are offering AES-GCM, but now you have to make the decision, and too much choice can bring confusion.
+The only way for web developers to know which choices to make is to spend the time researching what to use where, and ask yourself the questions "why?"
 Question everything.

 As usual, the [OWASP guidance](https://www.owasp.org/index.php/Cryptographic_Storage_Cheat_Sheet#Rule_-_Use_strong_approved_Authenticated_Encryption) (Cryptographic Storage Cheat Sheet) is excellent.

 There are many stack-overflow questions and answers where many people think they have the answers but really don't.
-Even accepted answers are completely incorrect and miss leading.
-Learn who the experts are, find out what they have to say and test their answers against what other experts have to say for your self.
+Even accepted answers are completely incorrect and misleading.
+Learn who the experts are, find out what they have to say and test their answers against what other experts have to say for yourself.
 All the information is available, though you do have to take the time to absorb it though.
-There are few short-cuts that can put you in a good place for working out the optimal solution for your project.
+There are few shortcuts that will put you in a good place to work out the optimal solution for your project.

 ### Consuming Free and Open Source

 Adding process and tooling as discussed is a really good start.
-However, it's not a complete solution alone to take care of the consumption of free and open source packages.
+However, it's not a complete solution to protect the consumption of free and open source packages.
 Some of these packages we consume may have good test coverage, be up-to-date, and have no known vulnerabilities.
 Are their tests testing the right things though?
 Are the tests testing that something bad can "not" happen, as we discussed in the creation of "Evil Test Conditions" in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com)?
-This is where we really need something extra on top of having good process, static analysis and dependency checking tools.
+This is where we really need something extra on top of having good process, static analysis, and dependency checking tools.
 This is really where you need to leverage the likes of security regression testing, as I discussed in the "Agile Development and Practices" section of the "Process and Practises" chapter in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com).

 #### Process

-There is a danger of implementing too many manual processes which slows down development more than necessary.
+There is a danger of implementing too many manual processes, which slows down development more than necessary.
 The way the process is implemented will have a lot to do with its level of success.
-For example automating as much as possible, so developers don't have to think about too much, is going to make them more productive, focussed and [happier](https://en.wikipedia.org/wiki/Kaizen) developers.
+For example, automating as much as possible, so developers don't have to think about too much, is going to make them more productive, focussed, and [happier](https://en.wikipedia.org/wiki/Kaizen).

-For example, when a Development Team needs to pull a library into their project, which often happens in the middle of working on a product backlog item, not necessarily planned at the beginning of the Sprint.
-When programmers have to context switch while a legal review and/or manual code review takes place, this can cause friction and reduce the teams performance even though it may be out of their hands.
+For example, a Development Team needs to pull a library into their project, which often happens in the middle of working on a product backlog item, and is not necessarily planned at the beginning of the Sprint.
+When programmers have to context switch while a legal review and/or manual code review takes place, this can cause friction and reduce the team's performance even though it may be out of their hands.
 In this case, the Development Team really needs a dedicated resource to perform the legal review.
-The manual review could be done by another team member or even themselves with perhaps another team member having a quicker review after the fact.
 These sorts of decisions need to be made by the Development Team, not mandated by someone outside of the team that doesn't have skin in the game or does not have the localised understanding that the people working on the project do.

 Maintaining a list of the approved libraries really needs to be a process that does not take a lot of human interaction.
 How ever you work out your process, make sure it does not require a lot of extra developer effort on an ongoing basis.
 Some effort up front to automate as much as possible will facilitate this.